mayank408/Mousely/README.md

 4. Installing Dlib : The complete instructions step by step for downloading dlib is given [here](https://www.learnopencv.com/install-dlib-on-macos/)

+5. Installing Boost and Boost-Python (Required for dlib) : The complete instructions step by step for downloading dlib is given [here](The complete instructions step by step for downloading dlib is given [here])

 ## Running the app